 If you want to keep the Braava in a specific room, you can also set up virtual boundaries for it, and when it’s finished cleaning, a button allows you to eject the pad without having to touch it.
 However, keep one thing in mind: this robotic mop doesn’t have the same features as a robotic vacuum.
 It doesn’t return to its dock after cleaning, and there’s no way to schedule cleanings, meaning you have to start it manually every time.
 It's also quite expensive.

-The Swiffer WetJet (view on Lowe's) is a terrific option for most homes.
-It’s affordable, lightweight, and easy to use, and you can get various pads and cleaning solutions to work on different types of floors.
-If you prefer a pick that's more budget-friendly, consider the O-Cedar ProMist MAX (view on Amazon), which has a double-sided microfiber pad and works with any cleaning solution you like.
+Our top pick for a spray mop is the Swiffer WetJet PowerMop Starter Kit that's a terrific option for most homes.
+It’s affordable, lightweight, and easy to use, according to our tester, and you can get various pads and cleaning solutions to work on different types of floors.
+If you prefer a pick that's more budget-friendly, consider the O-Cedar ProMist MAX.
+It has a double-sided, microfiber pad and works with any cleaning solution you like.

 What to Look for in a Spray Mop

 Size is a major factor to consider when shopping for a spray mop, because it decides how efficient and easy it'll be to clean your space and store the product.
-Laugen says to consider the size of the area you want to clean first to find the best fit for you.
+Kristiana Laugen, home expert at Handy, says to consider the size of the area you want to clean first to find the best fit for you.
 “If you’re primarily cleaning open floor space, opt for a bigger mop to help you clean the space efficiently and quickly," says Laugen.
 "On the other hand, if there are a lot of obstacles, you might want to look for smaller mops, so you don’t have to worry about moving furniture every time you have to mop the floors.”

 Spray mops can be powered in several ways.
 The most basic option is a manual sprayer, which doesn’t require any batteries or charging.
 While simple and effective, the mechanics that power these models can break down after extended use.
 There are also battery-powered spray mops—some use AA or AAA batteries, while others have rechargeable battery packs.
 This type of power source is more expensive in the long-run, but can make for more powerful and reliable cleaning.